This article gives site owners a complete overview of the Lifecycle Management Automation process in SysKit Point.

 Lifecycle Management Tasks

-To view the Lifecycle Management Tasks, click the My Tasks tile on the Home screen, or the My Tasks section in the user profile menu.
-Notice the red notification bubble; it shows the number of tasks assigned to you.
+To view the Lifecycle Management Tasks, click the My Tasks tile on the Home screen or the My Tasks section in the user profile menu.
+The red notification bubble that can be seen in the top right corner shows the number of tasks assigned to you.